Samatha Meditation vs Vipassana Meditation

-Samatha meditation and Vipassana meditation are two mind cleansing methods that the Buddha taught.
-However, these two practices are not mutually exclusive.
-In fact, Samatha can be considered the first level of Vipassana meditation and also a good starting point for newcomers to Buddhism.
+In this post, I will teach you everything about Samatha Meditation online so you can start your own practice.
+To begin, Samatha meditation and Vipassana meditation are two mind cleansing methods that the Buddha taught.
+However, it is important to know that Samatha vs Vipassana practice are not mutually exclusive.
+In fact, Samatha meditation can be considered the first level of Vipassana meditation and also a good starting point for newcomers to Buddhist meditation practice.

-Additionally, Samatha is the Pali word for “tranquility meditation”.
-This is the mental state where pure calmness, serenity and tranquility are achieved.
-This is only possible with unhindered mental concentration which is the objective of practicing Samatha.
+Samatha is the Pali word for “tranquility meditation” which reflects it’s calm abiding meaning.
+Additionally, this is the mental state where pure calmness, serenity and tranquility are achieved.
+This is only possible with unhindered mental concentration which is the objective of practicing Samatha meditation.

 How to Practice Samatha Meditation